 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include:

-- 2023 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.
+- 2024 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024. - Only loans made to students who borrowed while enrolled at your institution. - · Co-signed loans.

-Exclude:
+Exclude

 - · Students who transferred in.

-- · Money borrowed at other institutions.
+- Money borrowed at other institutions.

-- Parent loans
+- · Parent loans

 - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-- Any aid related to the CARE Act or unique the COVID-19 pandemic.

-H4 Provide the number of students in the 2023 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
-Exclude students who transferred into your institution.
+H4 Provide the number of students in the 2024 undergraduate class who started Γ at your institution as first-time students and received a bachelor's degree between l July 1, 2023 and June 30, 2024.
+Exclude students who transferred l into your institution. l